EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - Preview the roadmap: **Session 04 adds SQLModel + SQLite**, **Session 05 upgrades to PostgreSQL**, **Session 06 layers on Streamlit/Typer UIs**, and **Session 07 introduces Vite/React plus reliability tooling**.
 By EX3 every team will juggle at least three cooperating services (FastAPI backend, persistence, and a UI/automation surface), so today’s clean architecture pays compounding dividends.
 - Encourage students to push this code to their EX1 repo immediately.
 Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app, just service hardening that prepares the multi-service system you expect by the final exercise.
 - **Architecture decision**: We use `MovieBase` + `Movie` + `MovieCreate` pattern from day one.
 Session 04 will add `table=True` to `Movie` and optionally introduce `MovieRead` for cleaner response serialization, but the HTTP contract and model fields remain identical.
+- **Interfaces stay stable on purpose:** The `repository` interface and dependency wiring you build now are what make Session 04/05 a drop-in swap from dict storage → SQLite → Postgres without route changes.
+Keep the boundaries clean and small.

 ## Live Build Strategy (No Pre-Solved Example)